SpacehuhnTech/esp8266_deauther/README.md

 **1** Install this OLED driver library: https://github.com/squix78/esp8266-oled-ssd1306

-**2** Custimize the code for your wiring.
+**2** Customize the code for your wiring.
 		In `esp8266_deauther.ino` uncomment `#define USE_DISPLAY`.
-		Then scroll down and custimize these lines depending on your setup.
+		Then scroll down and customize these lines depending on your setup.
 		I used a Wemos d1 mini with a SSD1306 128x64 OLED and 3 push buttons.

 		  //include the library you need